TheBoneJarmer/TiledCS/README.md

             // Retrieve the actual tileset based on the firstgid property of the connection object we retrieved just now var tileset = tilesets[mapTileset.firstgid];

-            // Use the connection object as well as the tileset to figure out the source rectangle.
-In Tiled each tileset's first tile has index 0.
-But var rect = map.GetSourceRect(mapTileset, tileset, gid);
+            // Use the connection object as well as the tileset to figure out the source rectangle. var rect = map.GetSourceRect(mapTileset, tileset, gid);

             // Render sprite at position tileX, tileY using the rect